RxDave/ReactiveProgramming/Features.md

 1. Choose any user name.
 2. Enter a service URL and connect.
 3. Disconnect at any time.
 (Closing the application also disconnects.)
-4. Change status (available, busy, away, etc.) without disconnecting.
-"Busy" status will block all messages.
+4. Change status (available, busy, away, offline, etc.) without disconnecting.
+"Offline" status will block all messages.
 5. Filter messages by user name or search criteria.
 (RP201: Improved with [Qactive](https://github.com/RxDave/Qactive).)
 6. Optionally have a sound played when a message arrives.
 7. Choose a system sound or a custom sound file to play.
 (Default is C:\Windows\Media\Windows Notify.wav).